 Search...

-We offer daily services and a cultural programme of talks, events and concerts.
-We seek to be a welcoming space for people to reflect, create and debate
+We offer daily services and a creative programme of talks, events and concerts.
+We seek to be a welcoming space for people to reflect, create and debate.

 St James’s hosts inclusive services and a cultural programme.
 We seek to be a welcoming space for people to reflect, create and debate.

 St James’s is a place to explore, reflect, pray, and support all who are in need.
 We are a Church of England parish in the Anglican Communion.
-This is a place for everyone who’s wondering about life’s big questions and striving for a better world.

-We try to put our faith into action by educating ourselves and speaking out on issues of injustice, especially concerning refugees, asylum, earth and racial justice, and LGBTQ+ issues.
+We offer hospitality to people going through homelessness and speak out on issues of injustice, especially concerning refugees, asylum, racial justice, and LGBTQ+ issues.

 We aspire to be a home where everyone can belong.
 We’re known locally and globally for our unique history and beauty, as well as faith in action, creativity and the arts, and a commitment to social and environmental justice.